VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/codeintro.md

 a is b #This is true
 ```

-but, if we make these really big...
+but, if we make these really big…

 ```python
 a = 12345